- Mailing Address

 -

-The university announced, "The University has established the Ad Hoc Committee on Racial Equity and Diversity-Related Professional Development.
-The cross-institutional committee led by Human Resources and Institutional Equity and Diversity has been tasked with making recommendations for expansion of educational and training efforts using a range of formats and delivery vehicles across all campus populations.
-In addition, Human Resources and the Office of the Provost offer several trainings, workshops and online resources for faculty and staff related to diversity, equity and inclusion, including 'Mitigating Bias in the Hiring Life Cycle,' 'Inclusive Mentoring' and 'Interrupting Bias in the Academic Search Process.'"
+Human Resources and the Office of the Provost offer several trainings, workshops and online resources for faculty and staff related to diversity, equity and inclusion, including 'Mitigating Bias in the Hiring Life Cycle,' 'Inclusive Mentoring' and 'Interrupting Bias in the Academic Search Process'."

 -

-The Daily Princetonian reports, "The Class of 2025 was the first to engage with a new orientation training module designed to facilitate discussions of the University’s racist history and the power of student activism.
-The module centered around the To Be Known and Heard virtual gallery, which depicts vignettes of 'Princeton’s long and complex relationship with racism' starting from the 18th century to modern time, according to the site.
-During the training session, residential college advisers (RCAs) led their first-years through explorations of the virtual gallery and discussions on how to navigate conversations around race and identity."
+During orientation, the Class of 2025 was the first to engage with a "training module designed to facilitate discussions of the University’s racist history and the power of student activism."
+During the training module, "residential college advisers (RCAs) led their first-years through explorations of the virtual gallery and discussions on how to navigate conversations around race and identity."

 -